 The Code Modification Advisory Committee conducts hearings each Tuesday (Thursday, if Tuesday is a holiday) for modification cases received by 3:00P.M. the preceding Thursday (Wednesday, if Thursday is a holiday).
 Although your appearance at the hearings is not compulsory, the committee strongly urges attendance by the applicant or representative(s) to ensure the clearest possible understanding of the case; (historically, unattended hearings have had a poor "track record" due to the absence of sufficient information).
 Where the code modification involves architectural or engineering design solutions, the committee also recommends attendance by the appropriate consultant.
 Modification cases are heard in the order received and are allotted 20 minutes each for presentation and discussion.
 At the conclusion of the hearings, the committee deliberates each case and prepares a written recommendation for review and approval by the building and fire code officials.

-Depending on caseloads, a written decision signed by the division managers will be prepared in approximately two weeks and mailed to the applicant; at your request, a facsimile copy of the decision can be transmitted.
+Depending on caseloads, a written decision signed by the division managers will be prepared in approximately three weeks and mailed to the applicant; at your request, a facsimile copy of the decision can be transmitted.